-where1 TTS is the total sum of squares of a variable Y, n is the number of observations in Y and Y is the average of Y [1 when explaining terms in an equation, the proper "mathematical etiquette" is that we start without a paragraph space with "where" in lower caps].
+where1 TTS is the total sum of squares of Y, n is the number of observations in Y and \overline{Y} is the average of Y [1when explaining terms in an equation, the proper "mathematical etiquette" is that we start without a paragraph space with "where" in lower caps].
 TTS is then divided (corrected) by its appropriate degrees of freedom (n - 1) given that we are subtracting each observation by the mean.
-Without correcting for the appropriate degrees of freedom, the sample-based TTS is a biased estimate of the true population TTS (this issue was covered in our lecture about degrees of freedom and variance estimation; remember that TTS is the numerator of the variance estimator).
+Without correcting for the appropriate degrees of freedom, the sample-based TTS is a biased estimate of the true population TTS (this issue was explained our lecture about degrees of freedom).
 TTS/(n-1) becomes the total mean sum-of-squares (acronym is MST).
 So, MST is simply the variance of Y. Although the sum-of-squares will change for the systematic component(s) across different types of analyses (e.g., ANOVA contrasting means versus regression), they are the same for the total sum-of-squares (presented above) and residuals (not presented here).
 However, for each type of analysis, the systematic component(s) is based on appropriate sum-of-squares and their divisions (correction) by the appropriate degrees of freedom.
-Note that the systematic sum-of-squares plus the residual sum-of-squares equals the total sum-of-squares for almost all types of analyses (exceptions are very intricate analytical tools not covered in this course).
+Note that the systematic sum-ofsquares plus the residual sum-of-squares equals the total sum-of-squares for almost all types of analyses (exceptions are very intricate analytical tools not covered in this course).